Silphid/silphid.jekyll/_drafts/2017-12-06-the-chair-is-black.md

 In other words, the power of an interface resides in its simplicity.
 Small *is* indeed beautiful.

-Let's start with a real-world example

-- Ex: The doorbell is a great and super useful abstraction

-  - Everybody knows how to use it and even expect it, no matter which house they go to
-  - Everybody knows what it means and what to do when the doorbell rings, even in someone else’s house.
-  - One of the reasons it’s so useful is its simplicity

-  Abstraction inversely proportional to complexity

-  - The level of abstraction of an interface is inversely proportional to its number of methods, and to the number and complexity of parameters in those methods.
-  - The most abstract interface would include a single method with no parameters
-  - Ex: IDoorbell.Ring()
-  - Not much expressive and rich
-  - But highly useful and powerful, precisely *because* of that simplicity

 One of the simplest - almost deceiving - interfaces in the CLR is `IDisposable`, which only exposes a single `Dispose()` method without parameters.
 It is not, in itself, rich or expressive, however it is precisely *that* simplicity which makes it so powerful.
 Hundreds of CLR types implement it, the `using` statement leverages it, and even ReactiveX has elected it as the tool of choice for unsubscribing from arbitrarily complex chains of observables.
 It is so useful that I will probably dedicate an entire post to it in the future.

 The most abstract interface, however, would be an empty one, without any method or property, whose sole presence on a type is sufficient to convey meaning.
 Such constructs are called *marker interfaces*, because they mark a type as requiring special treatment, whatever that means in that context.

+### Keep implementation details out

+But, alone, keeping an interface small and simple is not sufficient to make it more abstract and reusable.
+There are other factors that come into play. *Everything that relates to implementation details should be kept out of an interface.*

+That includes dependencies, configuration data and constants and basically anything that would probably be irrelevant if you were to reimplement that interface entirely differently.
+These are implementation details and are better passed into the constructor and stored as immutable data (typically in read-only private fields).
+I will come back to that in a future post, about the different kinds of public surfaces on a type, because that's a very important and often overlooked subject.

 ### About SOLID principles

-The *ISP* is only one of the five [SOLID principles](https://en.wikipedia.org/wiki/SOLID_(object-oriented_design)), which are at the core of understandable, flexible and maintainable software design.
-If you don't know them, I would strongly recommend you take the time to learn and put them in practice as much as possible in your projects.
+The *dependency inversion* and *interface segregation principles* are only the last two of the five [SOLID principles](https://en.wikipedia.org/wiki/SOLID_(object-oriented_design)), which are at the core of understandable, flexible and maintainable software design.
+If you don't know them, I strongly recommend you take the time to learn about them and try to put them into practice as much as possible in your projects.
 I will come back to some of those principles in future blog posts.

 # Conclusion